ISC2 CISSP

 After securing human life comes securing business assets.
 This includes not only infrastructure but also important logistics, such as vehicles and equipment, particularly IT equipment because of its cost and its necessity for business functions.
 At this stage, damage can be assessed by external engineers.

-Then comes the emergency notification, the responsibility for which is assigned to the response team, which needs to keep the personnel calm and the management updated.
+Then comes the emergency notification, which is the responsibility of the response team that will keep the personnel calm and the management updated.
 Objectivity is the rule to keep in mind.

 Personnel and communications

-Having the right person in the right place when a disaster occurs is crucial for the business in order to respond fast and effectively and minimize damages in its workflow.
+Having the right person in the right place when a disaster occurs is crucial for the business to respond fast and effectively and minimize damages in its workflow.
 Identifying the right person implies knowing the characteristics of the company’s workers; for instance, it is better to select a person living relatively close to the workplace.
-A skilled, experienced, and voluntary person would be also more useful in an emergency situation.
+A skilled, experienced volunteer would also be more useful in an emergency situation.

-The DRP should be very comprehensive in describing the hierarchy of key personnel involved in disaster management, in each department and for the business as a whole, describing in detail the responsibilities of each person, how and when he/she can be contacted with any available phone number, and the communication channels, which should be diversified by using radios and satellite phones, for instance, they should be different from the ones usually used, just in case there is a service interruption.
+The DRP should be very comprehensive in describing the hierarchy of key personnel involved in disaster management in each department and for the business as a whole, describing in detail the responsibilities of each person and how and when he/she can be contacted with any available phone number.
+The communication channels, which should be diversified by using radios and satellite phones, for instance, they should be different from the ones usually used, just in case there is a service interruption.
 All personnel should be aware of the plan and prepared for any unplanned event that may happen.

 In addition to training (through simulations, for instance), good preparation relies on a well-informed DRP.
 For that, it may include contact information for any potential stakeholders who may be helpful or should be contacted in a disastrous situation.
 A hardware provider can supply urgent IT needs, a customer whose data security is threatened can be informed about that, and so forth.